microsoftgraph/msgraph-cds-workrides-sample/mobileapp/README.md

 * Permissions to send emails
   * Send email as a user (*Mail.Send*)

-A detailed information about permissions and their allowed actions can be found on the [Graph API documentation](https://developer.microsoft.com/en-us/graph/docs/authorization/permission_scopes).
+You can learn more about permissions and allowed actions from [Graph API documentation](https://developer.microsoft.com/en-us/graph/docs/authorization/permission_scopes).

 #### Required permissions for Common Data Service
-To access to the Common Data Service API, we must also add the permission to **PowerApps Runtime Service** and **Windows Azure Service Management API**.
+To access to the Common Data Service API, you will also need to add **PowerApps Runtime Service** and **Windows Azure Service Management API**.

 The required permissions from WorkRides to work with the CDS APIs are: